 shared(globShared);

 globShared (1) is a globally shared pointer.
-The function shared takes it argument per reference (2).
-Therefore, the reference counter of shaPtr will no be increased and the function share will no extend the lifetime of Widget(2011).
+The function shared takes its argument per reference (2).
+Therefore, the reference counter of shaPtr will not be increased, and the function share will not extend the lifetime of Widget(2011).
 The issue begins with (3). oldFunc accepts a pointer to the Widget; therefore, oldFunc has no guarantee that the Widget will stay alive during its execution. oldFunc only borrows the Widget.

 The cure is quite simple.
 You have to ensure that the reference count of globShared will be increased before the call to the function oldFunc.
 This means you have to make a copy of the std::shared_ptr:

-- Pass the std::shared_ptr by copy to the function shared:
+• Pass the std::shared_ptr by copying to the function shared:

 void shared(std::shared_ptr<Widget> shaPtr){